HKBUNLP/AdamMeme/README.md

-# AdamMeme: Adaptively Probe the Reasoning Capacity of Multimodal Large Language Models on Meme Harmfulness
+# AdamMeme: Adaptively Probe the Reasoning Capacity of Multimodal Large Language Models on Harmfulness

-The repository for **AdamMeme: Adaptively Probe the Reasoning Capacity of Multimodal Large Language Models on Meme Harmfulness**.
+The repository for **AdamMeme: Adaptively Probe the Reasoning Capacity of Multimodal Large Language Models on Harmfulness**.

 ## setup